PAINTED FURNITURE PROJECT BEFORE AND AFTER | BB FROSCH | AFFORDABLE DO IT YOURSELF HOME PROJECTS | WEATHERED WOOD TUTORIAL

 It was the perfect test candidate, not just because I knew we could knock it out in record time, but because I knew Kacey and Blaire would agree to be my project partners for the day!

 For the weathered wood table top, I pillaged through my workshop paints for greys, browns, white, and black.
-These were already mixed into chalk paint.
+These were already mixed with BB Frösch Paint Transformer.
 Time savers galore coming my way today!

 I love these squeeze bottles for painting during workshops, but I’ve come to really love them for every day painting as well.
 You’ll see why in a moment…